Zniguef/task-tracker/README.md

 # Getting Started with Create React App

-### If you want run this app in localhost you shoud run :
+### If you want to run this app in localhost you shoud run :
     npm start & npm run server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).